Gilman Lika

 Gilman Lika (born 31 January 1987) is an Albanian former professional footballer who played as a midfielder.

-Having started his career with Vllaznia Shkodër in 2004, he moved to Turkey in 2008 where he played for Hacettepe, Boluspor and Diyarbakırspor before returning to Albania to play for Tirana.
+Having started his career with Vllaznia Shkodër in 2004, he moved to Turkey in 2008, where he played for Hacettepe, Boluspor and Diyarbakırspor before returning to Albania to play for Tirana.
 He then had a brief stint in Saudi Arabia with Al-Faisaly before returning to Albania once again to play for Flamurtari Vlorë and Vllaznia Shkodër, before returning to Tirana in July 2015.

-A full international for Albania since 2008, Lika has earned over 15 caps for his country.
-He has also represented U-19 and U-21 side.
+A full international for Albania from 2008 to 2013, Lika earned 19 caps for his country.
+He has also represented the Albania U-19 and U-21 sides.

 Club career

 Early career

 Born in Shkodër, Lika started his playing career with Vllaznia Shkodër.
 After years working up the ranks at the club, Lika finally made his breakthrough during the 2005–06 season at the age of just 18.
 He made his debut in the Albanian Superliga against Lushnja on 18 September 2005 in a 1–3 win; he came on as a substitute on the 89th minute.
-During that season Lika managed to play 28 games.
+During that season, Lika managed to play 28 games.
 His first goal came against Dinamo Tirana on 29 April 2006.
 Lika came on as a substitute in the 46th minute and his goal came in the 86th minute.
-During his years at Vllaznia Shkodër, Lika produced many great performances and in total he played 77 games and scored 14 goals in the Albanian Superliga.
+During his years at Vllaznia Shkodër, Lika produced many great performances, and in total he played 77 games and scored 14 goals in the Albanian Superliga.

 Turkey

 Along with fellow Vllaznia Shkodër players Admir Teli and Xhevahir Sukaj, he moved to the Turkish side Hacettepe Spor Kulübü on 4 August 2008.
-After joining the club Lika managed to make it into the starting lineup.
-During his time at Hacettepe, Lika played 24 matches and has scored two goals, being one of the valuable players of the team, which finished the 2008–09 season in the last position.
+After joining the club, Lika managed to make it into the starting lineup.
+During his time at Hacettepe, Lika played 24 matches and scored two goals, being one of the valuable players of the team, which finished the 2008–09 season in the last position.

 After leaving Hacettepe Spor Kulübü, Lika signed with fellow Turkish side Boluspor in August 2009.
 He scored two goals in his debut match against Mersin İdmanyurdu on 23 August, helping the team to win match 2–1.
 This was followed by another goal in the 2–1 away defeat to Çaykur Rizespor, which made temporarily him the TFF First League top goalscorer.

 After a year at Boluspor, Lika was transferred to Diyarbakırspor.